bids-apps/BrainSuite/README.md

 # BrainSuite BIDS-App
 ## Overview
 BrainSuite BIDS-App provides a portable, streamlined method for performing BrainSuite (http://brainsuite.org) analysis workflows for processing and analyzing anatomical, diffusion, and functional MRI data.
 This release of BrainSuite BIDS-App is based on [version 21a of BrainSuite](http://brainsuite.org/brainsuite21a).

-## Description
-BrainSuite is an open-source collection of software for processing MRI data.
 The BrainSuite BIDS-App implements three major BrainSuite pipelines for subject-level analysis, as well as corresponding group-level analysis functionality.

 ### Subject-Level Analysis
 The BrainSuite Anatomical Pipeline (BAP) processes T1-weighted (T1w) MRI to generate brain surfaces and volumes that are consistently registered and labeled according to a reference anatomical atlas.
 The major stages in BAP comprise: